awarenessxz/java-web-app/react-frontend/README.md

 ├── doc                     # documentations
 └── src
-    ├── components          # components used by pages ├── webpages            # each web pages
+    ├── components          # components used by pages ├── pages               # each web pages
     ├── redux               # global variable (state management) ├── styles              # css style sheets (css modules with SASS) └── utils               # helper functions
 ```

+Refer to the [coding convention](doc/CODING_CONVENTIONS.md) for more details on how you should structure your codes

 ## Usage